doublerob7/Wind-Turbine-Design/README.md

 #Wind Turbine Design
+###Dependancies
+NumPy
+SciPy

+###Usage
+Each step of the project is contained within it's own .py file.
+Each file is designed to be able to be imported into later steps, while the calculations for each step happen when the file is run on it's own.
+Figures and data are outputted to the output/ folder.

-Please check out the project wiki for more imformation about each step
+Please check out the project wiki for more information about each step.

 ## TODO
 - [x] Step 1, Wind data input